mauricelanghinrichs/memocell/docs/theory.rst

 and contains all the fictitious variables and states to construct the more complex waiting times.
-Different reaction types are available in MemoCell and for each of them the same principle is used to generate Erlang and possible phase-type waiting times: A reaction is only executed (and seen on the observable layer) via the final jump into the absorbing variable;
+Different reaction types are available in MemoCell and for each of them the same principle is used to generate Erlang and possibly phase-type waiting times: A reaction is only executed (and seen on the observable layer) via the final jump into the absorbing variable;
-all the previous jumps between the transient states happen on the hidden layer (not seen on the observable layer).
+all the previous jumps between the transient states happen on the hidden layer (and are not seen on the observable layer).

 .. image:: ../images/net_scheme_multi.png
     :align: center